4ozan/4ozan/README.md

 <p> I'm a Software  Engineer, passionate about Backend operations while creating reasonable frontends with JavaScript, and my two favorite forms of art: coding and gaming!</p>
 Additionally, I'm a tabletop RPG master, where I do my best to guide players through an amazing adventure 🎲
 <hr>
-I have 4+ years of experience in the software industry, where I have undertaken various types of work including freelancing, and software development in a robotics team, and I I currently hold a position as a Software Engineer at ReubenGold, where I play a pivotal role in designing and implementing responsive user interfaces, helping to create the front-end architecture, contributing to innovative feature development, and maintaining high-quality code standards, implementing my backend operations for scalable webapps.
+I have 3+ years of experience in the software industry, where I have undertaken various types of work including freelancing, and software development in a robotics team, and I I currently hold a position as a Software Engineer at ReubenGold, where I play a pivotal role in designing and implementing responsive user interfaces, helping to create the front-end architecture, contributing to innovative feature development, and maintaining high-quality code standards, implementing my backend operations for scalable web apps.
 <hr>